-Power to make Regulations
+56. Power to make regulations

-- (2) Without prejudice to the generality of subsection (1), the Minister may make in respect of the District Land and Housing Tribunal regulations prescribing- - (a) the practice and procedure of the District Land and Housing Tribunals the execution of decisions and orders thereof; - (b) the practice and procedure for hearing and determining appeals; - (c) the manner in which appeals may be presented or filed; - (d) the manner in which revisional jurisdiction may be exercised: - (e) costs and fees; - (f) forms to be used in the proceedings; - (g) allowances for Chairman presiding at the District Land and Housing Tribunal, assessors and witnesses to the disputes; - (h) procedures for removal of the Chairman and assessors from the office; - (i) the conduct of assessors; - (j) any other matter or thing, which requires to be prescribed under this Act. - (3) Regulations made under this section shall be published in the Gazette. - 57.
-For the purpose of bringing the laws into conformity with this Act, the laws as specified in the Schedule to this Act are hereby amended in the manner indicated in the Schedule.
+- (1) The Minister may make regulations for the better carrying out of the provisions of this Act. - (2) Without prejudice to the generality of subsection (1), the Minister may make in respect of the District Land and Housing Tribunal regulations prescribing- - (a) the practice and procedure of the District Land and Housing Tribunals the execution of decisions and orders thereof; - (b) the practice and procedure for hearing and determining appeals;

+- (c) the manner in which appeals may be presented or filed; - (d) the manner in which revisional jurisdiction may be exercised; - (e) costs and fees; - (f) forms to be used in the proceedings; - (g) allowances for Chairman presiding at the District Land and Housing Tribunal, assessors and witnesses to the disputes; - (h) procedures for removal of the Chairman and assessors from the office; - (i) the conduct of assessors; - (j) any other matter or thing, which requires to be prescribed under this Act - (3) Regulations made under this section shall be published in the Gazette.

-Amendment of other written related laws
+57. Amendment of other related written laws